Ferries from

 Lombok to Indonesia

-Ferries from Lombok to Indonesia sail approximately 19 times per week and are provided by Bali Eka Jaya.
+Ferries from Lombok to Indonesia sail approximately 19 times per week with Bali Eka Jaya.

-Lombok to Indonesia ferry time ranges between 1 hour 55 minutes and 2 hours 55 minutes depending on the ferry route, operator, and ship.
+The ferry crossing from Lombok to Indonesia takes between 1 hour 55 minutes and 2 hours 55 minutes, depending on the route, operator and ship.

-The fastest ferry from Lombok to Indonesia is in 1 hour 55 minutes on the Senggigi to Nusa Penida ferry with Bali Eka Jaya.
+The fastest ferry from Lombok to Indonesia takes 1 hour 55 minutes on the Senggigi to Nusa Penida ferry with Bali Eka Jaya.

-No, currently you can not take a car on the ferry from Lombok to Indonesia.
+No, you currently cannot take your car on the ferry from Lombok to Indonesia.

-The distance between Lombok and Indonesia is 39 miles (62km) and 34 nautical miles.
+The distance between Lombok and Indonesia is approximately 39 miles, 62km or 34 nautical miles.

-The Bangsal to Padang Bai ferry ferry sails approximately 60 times weekly with a crossing time of 1 hour 45 minutes.
+The Bangsal to Padang Bai ferry sails approximately 46 times per week, with a crossing time of 1 hour 45 minutes.

-Senggigi to Padang Bai ferry ferries sail about 14 times weekly with a sailing time of 1 hour 52 minutes.
+Senggigi to Padang Bai ferry ferries sail approximately 34 times per week, with a sailing time of 1 hour 30 minutes.

-Book and compare Lombok Indonesia ferry tickets, operators, timetables and prices using our Deal Finder.
+Book and compare Lombok to Indonesia ferry tickets, operators, timetables and prices using our Deal Finder.

 More routes than anyone else.